 Iowa vs Augustana Exhibition game Carver-Hawkeye Arena Iowa City, Iowa

-Kirk Speraw is in his fourth year as an assistant coach at Iowa.
+Kirk Speraw is in his fifth year as an assistant coach at Iowa.
 Speraw, who has over three decades of coaching experience, assists in all aspects of the program including recruiting, opponent scouting, practices, player development and game preparation.

 Speraw, who is a Sioux City, Iowa, native was a two-time Hawkeye letterman (1978-79) who played for head coach Lute Olson.
 He was a member of the 1978-79 squad that won 20 contests and a Big Ten title.
 As a senior, he was named the team's most inspirational player.

 As both an assistant and head coach, Speraw has mentored dozens of players who have played professionally, including Hawkeyes Ronnie Lester, Steve Krafcisin, Vince Brookins, Steve Waite, Kenny Arnold, Kevin Boyle, Mark Gannon and Bobby Hansen.

 Speraw began his coaching career with the Hawkeyes, serving as a graduate assistant with Iowa's 1979-80 team that advanced to the Final Four.
 The Hawkeyes went 23-8 that season.
 Speraw then moved to Denver University, where he was an assistant coach and recruiting coordinator for two years (1980-82).

 Speraw joined the Hawkeyes after serving 17 years as head coach at the University of Central Florida (1993-2010).
 During his tenure, 18 of his players received all-league honors, including four first team honorees.
 Additionally, since the start of the 1993-94 season, 54 of Speraw's UCF student-athletes earned academic all-conference recognition.